yowcow/ubuntu-setup/README.md

-debian-setup
+ubuntu-setup
 ============

-Provision all of my Debian nodes.
+Provision all of my Ubuntu nodes.

 Nodes (Groups)